 f) The study concludes that only a coordinated, comprehensive, and sustained national response is likely to reverse this trend.

 Our team and other members of the Plaintiffs’ MDL Leadership asked the manufacturers to stop making 40mg, 60mg and 80mg oxycodone.
 We also asked the manufacturers to announce that opioids are unsuitable for children and pregnant women.
 Finally, we asked the distributors to halt distribution of all suspicious orders.
 By the settlement deadline, it was apparent that no agreement could be reached with the manufacturers and distributors.
 The judge assigned to the U.S. District Court case—Judge Dan A. Polster—then put the cases on active litigation, ordered discovery, and began having the cases head toward trial.
-Per Judge Polster’s ruling, three cases have been merged into a Track One bellwether trial scheduled to begin on March 18, 2019 and our team will conduct this trial.
+Per Judge Polster’s ruling, two cases have been merged into a Track One bellwether trial scheduled to begin on October 21, 2019, while another two cases have been merged into a Track Two bellwether trial, and a third case remains on deck as a potential Track Three bellwether trial.

-As of today, our legal team now holds 5 of the 22 leadership positions in the MDL and we represent over 480 county and municipal governments across the country.
-Our litigation team therefore represents approximately 10% of the population of the United States currently.
+Our legal team holds 5 of the 22 leadership positions in the MDL and we now represent over 675 different governmental entities in 32 different states and 13 sovereign nations across the country.